Amphiroa beauvoisii: Description

-Intergenicula
+Morphology

 The branches usually grow from the sections of intergenicula.
 These intergenicula are usually flat, but can be slightly more circular near the base.
 They are normally about the same width regardless of where they are on the organism, and measure 3-6.5 mm long, 1-3.5 mm wide, and 300-400 mm thick.
 However, they are sometimes wider towards their ends than at the base.
 In the core of the organism, there are filaments which consist of one to four arched rows of larger cells which are 45–85 micrometers (μm) long.
 These rows alternate with a single row of shorter cells which is 6–40 μm long.
 In the periphery, these filaments are not arranged in rows.

-Genicula

 The genicula typically are found where the branches split, or within 2 mm of the split in the outward direction.
 The filaments associated with the genicula remain calcified, even though the genicula themselves are not.
 This leads to these calcified filaments eventually cracking and falling off the organism, though they sometimes leave calcified spurs around the genicula.
 Mature sections of genicula are made up of at least five rows of thick-walled cells.
 The transition from genicula to intergenicula occurs within these rows of cells, transitioning from one to the next between layers.

-Sporangia

 The conceptacles, which contain the reproductive sporangia, are made up of a single pore.
 They are found scattered across the surface of the periphery of the intergenicula, protruding above the rest of the surface.
 Each conceptacle is 220–330 μm wide and protrudes 85–140 μm above the surface.
 They are surrounded by a rick of block-like cells, which sometimes eventually shrink, leading to a moat-like depression around the raised conceptacle.
 There are several types of sporangia found within the conceptacle.
 The tetrasporangia are formed around a central column of long sterile cells, and are found in conceptacles with more or less flat floors.
 They are found in groups of four per conceptacle, separated into their own zones.
 The carposporangial conceptacles have a warty surface and are more oblong, and the carposporangia themselves have superficial gonimoblast filaments.